 Understanding the FSL Programming Fee

-Fraternity and Sorority Life Programs (FSLP) at the University of Iowa will be assessing a Programming Fee to individual members of all officially recognized Greek organizations on campus regardless of council affiliation.
+Fraternity and Sorority Life (FSL) at the University of Iowa will be assessing a Programming Fee to individual members of all officially recognized Greek organizations on campus regardless of council affiliation.
 This fee will be charged to individual students’ UBill accounts based on sorority and fraternity membership.

 The fee will supplement the funds that the University of Iowa already dedicates towards the members of sorority and fraternity life.
-FSLP will be using these funds towards the following:
+FSL will be using these funds towards the following: